The-Knights-of-Ni/5206-docs/software/javadoc.rst

     .. java:method:: public void setZeroPowerBehavior(DcMotor mode)

-          Sets the zero power behavior (what motors will do when their power is 0) of all drive motors
-          :param mode: The zero power mode, choosing from the enums UNKNOWN, BREAK, AND FLOAT

-          **See Also:** :java:ref:`DcMotorEx.setZeroPowerBehavior(DcMotor.ZeroPowerBehavior)`

-          **See Also:** :java:ref:`DcMotor.ZeroPowerBehavior`

     .. java:method:: public void setRunMode(DcMotor mode)

-          Sets the run mode (the way in which the motors will run, including RUN_USING_ENCODER AND RUN_TO_POSITION) of all drive motors
-          :param mode: The enum run mode

-          **See Also:** :java:ref:`DcMotorEx.setMode(DcMotor.RunMode)\`

-          **See Also:** :java:ref:`DcMotor.RunMode`

     .. java:method:: public void setDrivePowers(MotorGeneric powers)

-          Overloaded method - this version sets the power of each driving motor individually to a (potentially) different power.
-          :param powers: The powers to set each of the motors to, stored in a data structure called a MotorGeneric, which functions similarly to an array but with more features

-          **See Also:** :java:ref:`DcMotorEx.setPower(double)`

-          **See Also:** :java:ref:`MotorGeneric`

     .. java:method:: public void setDrivePowers(double power)

-          Overloaded method - this method sets the power of all drive motors to be the same.
-          :param power: The power all motors should be set to

     .. java:method:: private void stop()

-          Stops the robot by setting all drive motor powers to zero

     .. java:method:: public MotorGeneric calcMotorPowers(double leftStickX, double leftStickY, double rightStickX)

-          Calculates the motor powers based on the given positions of the left and right sticks of gamepad 1.
-          :param leftStickX:  The x-position of the left
-          :param leftStickY:  The y-position of the left joystick
-          :param rightStickX: The x-position of the right joystick (used for turning) None
-          left, front right, rear left, rear right.

     .. java:method:: public void motorController(Targeter targeter, PositionController positionController)